-Total cost is estimated at $1.1 billion in construction year dollars (best-case 2021 start date) – but that’s only if the project continues to move forward.
-Failure to enumerate the project in the 2017-19 budget will create delays of two years or more.
-Those delays will have negative results, including increased overall costs due to inflation and the waste of roughly $20 million the state has already invested in planning, environmental study and early engineering work that would need to be redone if the effort is stalled.
-Additionally, delay would make necessary a highly disruptive, $60 million-plus “Band-Aid” resurfacing in 2020 that would accomplish nothing beyond just keeping the road in operating condition until a long-term solution is finalized.
+Total cost is estimated at $1.1 billion in construction year dollars (assumes a 2021 start date).
+However, Wisconsin’s failure to enumerate the project in the budget and the Federal Highway Administration rescinding the Record of Decision, at the request of WisDOT, means a delay of unknown duration.
+This delay will have negative results, including increased overall costs due to inflation and the possible waste of roughly $20 million the state has already invested in planning, environmental study and early engineering work that may need to be redone.
+Additionally, delay will make necessary a highly disruptive, $40 million-plus “Band-Aid” resurfacing in the near future that would accomplish nothing beyond just keeping the road in operating condition until a long-term solution is finalized.

 WisDOT looked closely at the resurfacing option and had this to say about its analysis in the Final Environmental Impact Statement: “In general, each highway resurfacing has a shorter life span than the previous resurfacing because the original pavement, still in place after 50 years, provides a less effective base as the concrete continues to crack and deteriorate…Based on WisDOT’s experience with other highways, resurfacing the study area freeway system again would not be cost effective.”